degspg/clean-pc/README.md

 All removal commands are made such that files in-use will not be removed and the user will **not** be prompted as such for any skip or y/n prompts.
 The scripts also take into account if the directories exists or not and will skip directories they cannot find.

+## Usage

+### Run Directly

+The simplest way to use these scripts is to either right-click and select 'Run as Adminstrator', or create a Shortcut to the script and configure the shortcut to run the script as an Adminstrator.

+### Scheduled Task

+Another way to run these scripts would be to use the [Task Scheduler](https://docs.microsoft.com/en-us/windows/win32/taskschd/using-the-task-scheduler) in Windows to run the script(s) at a specific time, weekly, when you log on, and a few other options.

+## Scripts

 ### Delete_Cache_Files.bat
 This script removes files from three directories.